 Interactive voice response is a technology that allows callers to interact with a computer through the phone before being connected to a live human.
-IVR voice over allows the computer to use pre-recorded voice prompts to communicate.
+Professional IVR recordings allow the computer to use pre-recorded voice prompts to communicate.
 The problem is…well, we all know what it’s like communicating with… the “phone voice lady”, also sometimes known as “the most hated voice in America”.
 Because these messages are pre-recorded, IVR voice recordings can run the risk of sounding cold and robotic.
-To avoid this, some IVR voice talent as well as well as many on-hold messaging talent try to overcompensate by using “phone voice”.
-However, using an IRV voice talent that is instructive, warm, and engaging, but not trying to mimic that phone lady sound, will let callers know that their time is appreciated…guide them through their interactive experience…and hopefully, make the whole process just a little more pleasant.
+To avoid this, some IVR voice over talent as well as many on-hold messaging talent try to overcompensate by using “phone voice”.
+However, using a female IVR voice over talent that is instructive, warm, and engaging, but not trying to mimic that phone lady sound, will let callers know that their time is appreciated…guide them through their interactive experience…and hopefully, make the whole process just a little more pleasant.

 Beth specializes in voice over for IVR and on-hold.
 She can help you find just the right tone to represent your company or brand, and help your customers get the information they need…without having to deal with phone voice lady first.